-To execute the test suite using in-container mode with the JBoss TCK runner, you first have to setup JBoss AS as described in the Running the TCK against the CDI RI (Weld) and JBoss AS callout.
+To execute the test suite using in-container mode with the JBoss TCK runner, you first have to setup JBoss AS as described in the ??? callout.

 Then, execute the TCK runner with Maven as follows:

 mvn test -Dincontainer

 The presence of the incontainer property activates an in-container Maven profile.
 This time, all the tests in the test suite are executed.